ForAllSecure/mapi-examples/plugins/rust-openid-token-plugin/README.md

 gpcurl ... | jq --raw-output .headers[0].value | base64 -d
 ```

-### Remove existing auth headers that share the same name
+### Retain existing auth headers that share the same name

-You may be running with a collection or specification that already has an `Authorization: Bearer 123...` or some similar header.
-To dynamically remove those headers that are already present in the spec, you can add the `--overwrite-existing-headers` flag to the command line.
+By default, the plugin will overwrite authentication headers that share the same name as the one dynamically pulled by the plugin.
+To change this behavior, you can add the `--retain-existing-headers` flag to the command line.

 ```shell
 rust-openid-token-plugin \